What is Inconel®

 A nickel-chromium-molybdenum-niobium alloy that is highly resistant to corrosion and is age hardenable for extremely high strength.
 The strength of this alloy is developed by heat treatment to achieve high ductility and toughness.
 The alloy is resistant to hydrogen embrittlement and stress-corrosion cracking.
 Used for hangers, landing nipples, side pocket mandrels, and polished bore receptacles in sour gas service.
 Also used for high-strength fasteners in marine applications.

 INCONEL ALLOY 740H

 A nickel-chromium-cobalt superalloy age hardened by the precipitation of a gamma prime second phase.
-Alloy 740H exhibits excellent high-temperature strength in age-hardened condition up to 1500°F (815°C).
-With its high contents of chromium and cobalt, alloy 740H offers excellent resistance to oxidation, carburization and sulfidation at elevated temperatures.
+Alloy 740H exhibits excellent high-temperature strength in age-hardened conditions up to 1500°F (815°C).
+With its high contents of chromium and cobalt, alloy 740H offers excellent resistance to oxidation, carburization, and sulfidation at elevated temperatures.
 Alloy 740H is targeted for use as advanced power production boiler tubes.

 INCONEL ALLOY X-750

 A nickel-chromium alloy similar to INCONEL alloy 600 but made precipitation hardenable by additions of aluminum and titanium.
 It has good resistance to corrosion and oxidation along with high tensile and creep-rupture properties at temperatures to 1300°F (700°C).
 Its excellent relaxation resistance is useful for high-temperature springs and bolts.
 Used in gas turbines, rocket engines, nuclear reactors, pressure vessels, tooling, and aircraft structures.